tutorcruncher/hermes/README.md

 ### Running locally

 Install the dependencies with `make install`.
 You may need to create the database with `make reset-db`.
+Then run the server with `python -m uvicorn app.main:app --reload`

+You'll be able to view the admin interface at http://localhost:8000/.
+To login, go to /login.
+You need to have an admin already created; if you look in `utils.py` you'll see some code you can uncomment so that the admin is created when the server starts.

 ## TODOs: